sayanriju/framework/README.md

 ## Features

-- Modular Controllers (Modules and Sub folders)
+- Modular Programming (Modules, SubModules and SubFolders)
 - Simple HMVC (Hierarchical Model View Controller)
-- Validation Model (VM) instead of using a complex structure such as ORM
+- Validation in Model (VM) instead of using a complex structure such as ORM
-- Integrated Task Management and Command Line structures
+- Task Management and CLI Support
 - Advanced Debugging and Error Notifiers
 - UTF8 Libraries
 - SSL Support, Ajax Support